 From the back cover

 This groundbreaking fantasy series is a gripping paranormal roller-coaster ride.
-The dangerous Australian continent during the last Ice Age intersects seamlessly with the contemporary world as Gabrielle discovers her ability to jump across time, drawn to the moment that set her—and the warring immortals she is descended from—on this path to apocalyptic oblivion.
+The dangerous Australian continent during the last Glacial Epoch intersects seamlessly with the contemporary world as Gabrielle discovers her ability to jump across time, drawn to the moment that set her—and the warring immortals she is descended from—on this path to apocalyptic oblivion.

 As Gabrielle struggles to unlock the secrets of her birthright, she will learn that lies often hide truths, friends can be deadlier than enemies, and betrayal is not always what it seems.

-In 2005, while was writing a short time travel story for Stargate, I had an idea for a young adult story.
-It was a simple enough premise.
-What if creatures of myth and legend roamed Earth during the ice age?
+In 2005, while I was writing a short time travel story for Stargate, I had an idea for a young adult story.
+It was a simple premise.
+What if creatures of myth and legend roamed Earth during the Pleistocene glaciation?
 Palaeontologists find fossils of extinct creatures all the time, and some of them are as close to dragons as you can imagine.
 Like Megalania, a giant goanna the size of a bus.
 It didn’t breath fire, but its saliva burned like acid, and there’s no doubt it hunted people.
 Now, take a pinch of time travel, add a dollop of warring immortals, and suddenly I was fleshing out (pardon the pun) The Bone Menagerie.
-The book is now out of print and, like Ark Ship, is one of those stories that if I ever have some free time to myself, I may revisit with a sequel.
+The book is now out of print and, like Ark Ship, is one of those stories that if I ever have some free time, I may revisit with a sequel.